anil1205/docker-development-youtube-series/flux/readme.md

 # 1 - Kubernetes

 Get a Kubernetes Cluster.
-In this video, I use Docker for Windows.
+In this video, I use Docker for Windows..
 If you are new to Kubernetes, checkout my videos [here](https://marceldempers.dev/videos/guides/kubernetes-getting-started)

 # 2 - Flux CTL